lionix-team/vue-image-markup/README.md

 #### Example:

-You must give your editor component ```ref```, which will help you to call the functions to set editor mode, clean objects or undo/redo your changes.
+You must give your editor component ```ref```,which will help you to call the functions to set editor mode,clean objects or undo/redo your changes.
 ```vue
 <Editor :canvasWidth="canvasWidth" :canvasHeight="canvasHeight" ref="editor"/>